Fanuza Nadrshina: Early life and education

 In 1959, she graduated from the Faculty of Philology of the Pedagogical Academy in the city of Sterlitamak (from 2022 Sterlitamak branch of the Ufa University of Science and Technology).

 Career

 Since 1962, she has been a researcher at the Institute of History, Language and Literature of the Bashkir Branch of the Academy of Sciences of the Soviet Union.
-Since 2005, she has been appointed a chef scientific officer at the Department of Folkloristics of the Institute of Linguistics of the Urals Center of the Russian Academy of Sciences.
+Since 2005, she has been a chef scientific officer at the Department of Folkloristics of the Institute of Linguistics of the Urals Center of the Russian Academy of Sciences.

-In 1960–89, she took part in folklore expeditions to the regions of Bashkortostan, as well as to the Kurgan, Orenburg, Perm, Sverdlovsk, Chelyabinsk regions (in 1977, 1988, 1989 as a leader)- to the Bashkirs homeland since ancient times.
+In 1960–1989, she took part in folklore expeditions to the regions of Bashkortostan, and to Kurgan, Orenburg, Perm, Sverdlovsk, Chelyabinsk (in 1977, 1988, 1989 as a leader) to the Bashkirs homeland since ancient times.

 In 1971, Nadrshina presented her thesis "Aphoristic genres of Bashkir folklore: proverbs, sayings, riddles".

 In 1998, she received her Doctorate in Philology, having presented her thesis "Unfairy-tale prose in folklore".